Return of refugees of the Syrian civil war: Countries declared safe return

 Denmark – Denmark has reclassified Damascus as safe.

 Voluntary return movements of refugees

 As of 2012, more than 5,000 returned to Syria between July and August, while most were moved to newly built camps that hosted 7,600 refugees by November.

 As of mid-2017, an estimated 260,000 refugees returned to Syria since 2015 and more than 440,000 internally displaced persons returned to their homes, to search for family, check on property and, in some cases, due to improved security in parts of the country.

 Following the fall of the Assad regime in December 2024, thousands of Syrian refugees crossed the border returning from Lebanon within a few hours.
 By June 2025, more than two million Syrians returned to their homes, according to Filippo Grandi, the United Nations Commissioner for Refugees.
 In September 2025, the United Nations announced that about one million Syrian refugees from abroad have returned to the country since December 2024.

+Denmark

+In the first three quarters of 2025, 523 Syrians returned to Syria voluntarily.
+For 2025, a total of 665 Syrians returned to Syria voluntarily.

+Germany

+On 13 August 2025, the Interior Ministry of Germany announced that 1,337 Syrians in Germany returned to Syria through voluntary official programs from December 2024 to July 2025.